daq-tools/kotori/doc/source/development/tests.rst

 and the interactions between the subsystems.

 The test suite will assume running instances of Mosquitto, Grafana, InfluxDB and MongoDB and fire up an in-process instance of Kotori to complement these.
+Please have a look at :ref:`setup-docker` in order to get the complementing services up and running in a quick and ad hoc manner.

 Then, messages are published to the MQTT bus by shelling out to ``mosquitto_pub``.
 After that, InfluxDB will be checked to contain the right data and Grafana will